-With affiliate marketing you recommend other products and services on web properties you own (where you can add a tracking code) and you get a percentage of the sale if a site visitor eventually purchases.
+With affiliate marketing, you recommend other products and services on web properties you own (where you can add a tracking code).
+You get a percentage of the sale if a site visitor eventually purchases.

-So the only 3 products or service that I recommend that have an affiliate marketing programme are :
+So the only 3 products or services that I recommend that have an affiliate marketing programme are :

-I have had a lot of success with Quuu Promote.
+I have had much success with Quuu Promote.

-They help me promote my content and articles to a wider audience.
+They help me promote my content and articles to a broader audience.